parrot55/fuzzunit/readme.md

 is tested in a preprod environment.
 However, this is inefficient and time consuming, for several
 reasons:
 * bugs are found late in the SDLC
-* DAST tools are difficult to put in place
+* DAST tools take time to put in place
 * Fuzz testing with DAST tools is not efficient

 FuzzUnit brings the power of fuzzing early in the development process, during the unit or integration